 The Application Process

-Once your FAFSA and Financial Aid file are complete, typically in early June of each year, the NEC Financial Aid Office will review your file and send you a Financial Aid award letter.
-The Financial Aid Office sends every Financial Aid applicant an award letter detailing his/her eligibility for all types of financial aid.
+Once you have completed the FAFSA and NEC Application for Financial Aid, the Financial Aid office will review your file.
+In May/early June of each year, the NEC Financial Aid Office will contact you with information about how to view your Financial Aid award letter online.
+We contact every Financial Aid applicant to detail his/her eligibility for all types of financial aid.
 Institutional (e.g. NEC scholarship/merit aid) and federal (e.g. grants, loans, and work-study) aid will all appear on the same award letter; NEC does not award scholarships separately from other types of financial aid.
-If you were not offered any type of financial assistance, please refer to the explicit details indicated on your award packet.
+If you were not offered any type of financial assistance, please refer to the explicit details indicated on the "Accept Awards" screen in NetPartner.

 It is the student's responsibility to read and act upon any correspondence sent to him/her.
 Should any information seem unclear, please contact the Financial Aid Office for clarification.
 It is your responsibility to notify the Financial Aid Office of any changes to your mailing or email addresses.
 You may forfeit all or a portion of your financial aid award if you do not follow all instructions or respond to requests from the Financial Aid Office.